outerbounds/metaflow-tools/aws/terraform/README.md

 Once the Terraform executes, configure Metaflow using `metaflow configure import ./metaflow_config_<env>_<region>.json`

-### Custom Default Batch Image
+### Using a custom container image for AWS Batch (optional)

-A custom default batch image can be used by setting the variable `enable_custom_batch_container_registry` to `true`.
-This will provision an Amazon ECR registry, and the generated Metaflow AWS Batch configuration will have `METAFLOW_BATCH_CONTAINER_IMAGE` and `METAFLOW_BATCH_CONTAINER_REGISTRY` set to the Amazon ECR repository.
-The Metaflow AWS Batch image must then be pushed into the repository before the first flow can be executed.
+A custom container image can be used by setting the variable `enable_custom_batch_container_registry` to `true`.
+This will provision an Amazon ECR registry, and the generated Metaflow configuration will have `METAFLOW_BATCH_CONTAINER_IMAGE` and `METAFLOW_BATCH_CONTAINER_REGISTRY` set to point to the private Amazon ECR repository.
+The container image must then be pushed into the repository before the first flow can be executed.

 To do this, first copy the output of `metaflow_batch_container_image`.